-Playback using on the Toolbar
+Playback using > on the Toolbar

-You can customize the Toolbar and display on it.
-In this case, you can play back a voice recording file by selecting the file and clicking .
+You can customize the Toolbar and display ▶ on it.
+In this case, you can play back a voice recording file by selecting the file and clicking ▶.
 To customize the Toolbar, locate the cursor on the bar and right -click the mouse button (or hold down the "Control" key and click in Mac OS), then check [Voice Memo] in [Customize].

-The icon on the Toolbar changes to while a voice recording file is being played.
-To stop the playback, click otherwise, select another file or folder during playback.
+The icon on the Toolbar changes to stop the playback, click .
+Otherwise, select another file or folder during playback.